chrissyhroberts/xHLA_ARRRRRR/README.md

 >install.packages("lpSolve")
 >install.packages("data.table")
 >install.packages("parallel")

->install.packages("IRanges")
+>if (!require("BiocManager", quietly = TRUE))
+>install.packages("BiocManager")
+>BiocManager::install("IRanges")

 IMPORTANT - The reference fasta file needs to be in place if you want this to work.

 Download a fasta reference file for chromosome 6 or the MHC region.
-You could use this one http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr6.fa.gz
+You could use this one http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/
+The file `chr6.fa.gz` is the one to use.

 Put the fasta file in the chr6/ folder